Chuck Liddell: Liddell vs. Sobral II

 In his next defense, at UFC 62 on August 26, 2006, Liddell would beat Renato "Babalu" Sobral, who he had defeated nearly three years prior.
 Seconds after the fight started Sobral came running forward throwing punches.
 Liddell, moving backwards, was landing big punches, and a right uppercut ended the fight at 1:35 of the first round.
+This fight earned him a Knockout of the Night award.
 It was announced during UFC 61 that, were he to defeat Sobral, Liddell would face off against PRIDE Middleweight Champion Wanderlei Silva.
 The fight failed to materialize due to the competing promotions' inability to reach an agreement.
 UFC president Dana White attributed this to Silva's subsequent knockout loss to Mirko Filipović.

 Liddell vs. Ortiz II

 In what was the most financially successful UFC event up to that point, Liddell fought a rematch with Tito Ortiz at UFC 66, which took place on December 30, 2006.
 Liddell's takedown defense neutralized Ortiz's wrestling ability, forcing Ortiz to stand up with a known striker.
 Although Ortiz did take Liddell down at one point in the fight, Liddell went on to defeat Ortiz via TKO in the third round to defend his light heavyweight championship successfully for a fourth time.
+This fight earned him a Fight of the Night award.
 It was later revealed that Liddell had torn his MCL prior to the fight.
 He had also popped the tendon out on the middle finger on his left hand during the fight itself.